deannah/6270krotus/README.md

 #####Gyro

-Pin: Analog A0
+Pin: Analog A2

-gyro.read() returns 50, 51, or 52 regardless of what the robot is doing.
-gyro.getBit() returns 10 also regardless of what robot is doing.
-I'm not sure what's going wrong here.
+gyro.read() returns 500 normally, goes to 0 when turning left and goes to 1000 when turning right.

 #####Bump Sensors